Fyodor Kokoshkin (politician): Death

 Suffering form tuberculosis, on 6 January 1918 he was transferred, along with his fellow Kadet Andrey Shingaryov, to the Mariinskaya Hospital.
-The following night both were murdered in cold blood by a group of Baltic sailors, who broke into the hospital. "...And then 'they' came and killed him.
+The following night both were murdered by a group of Baltic sailors, who broke into the hospital. "...And then 'they' came and killed him.
 Led by the soldier Basov, the one who took the money from me and who said he was going upstairs just to change guards...
 Some sailors stayed on the staircase, others went into the ward, killed Kokoshkin and instantly left.
 Nurses, frightened to death, knew not what to do.
 Other patients woke up and cried for help.
 Some ran downstairs and told the janitor...
 But at night the telephone line did not work.
 It was only in the morning, at 9, that they managed to inform Sofia Panina," Shingaryov's sister Alexandra Ivanovna remembered.

 The Ministry of Justice later revealed that Basov justified the murder on the grounds that there would be 'two less bourgeois mouths to feed'.
 Basov was later brought to trial and convicted, but none of the murderers was ever caught and the Bolshevik leaders, who at first condemned the murders, later sought to justify them as an act of political terror.